 Top of the page

-A breast pump is a device that allows you to empty milk from your breasts whenever you want to or need to.
+A breast pump is a device that allows you to remove milk from your breasts whenever you want to or need to.
 Then you can store the milk for later.

-Using a breast pump is a good way to provide the benefits of breastfeeding when you have to be away from your baby.
+Using a breast pump is a good way to provide the benefits of breastmilk when you have to be away from your baby, or when you are unable to feed your baby directly from your breast (for example, if you have a premature infant, or problems with latching and positioning your baby).
 Pumping will help keep up your milk supply.
-It also prevents the discomfort of your breasts getting too full of milk.

-You can also use a breast pump to slowly reduce your milk supply if you have to stop breastfeeding.
+You can also use a breast pump to slowly reduce your milk supply if you choose to stop breastfeeding.

 There are different types of breast pumps to choose from.